ArKT-7/won-deployer/guide/English/Installation.md

 **Checking if installed properly**

-   1. Close the PowerShell/Terminal you have open earlier:
+   1. Close the PowerShell/Terminal you have open earlier

    2. Open PowerShell/Terminal as an Administrator again and run the following command: